yifeng-qiu/golang-cheat-sheet/README.md

 * Syntax tokens similar to C (but less parentheses and no semicolons) and the structure to Oberon-2
 * Compiles to native code (no JVM)
 * No classes, but structs with methods
-* Interfaces
+* Interfaces which defines a collection of methods
 * No implementation inheritance.
 There's [type embedding](http://golang.org/doc/effective%5Fgo.html#embedding), though.
-* Functions are first class citizens
+* Functions are first class objects.
 * Functions can return multiple values
 * Has closures
-* Pointers, but not pointer arithmetic
+* Pointers, but no pointer arithmetic
 * Built-in concurrency primitives: Goroutines and Channels
+* Loosely coupled, orthogonality

 # Basic Syntax